russellgordon/RetroText/README.md

 struct ContentView: View {
     var body: some View {

-        Text("Come with me, and see what been foretold...")
+        Text("Come with me, and see what has been foretold...")
             .retroText(font: .pixelEmulator)
             .padding()